 There are some points during the hike that require crossing a via ferrata, so you must bring a helmet and safety cable set with you.

 Best For: Steep hill climbers

 Head to the Stubai Alps for this challenging yet enjoyable 7-day hike.
 The loop can start at various different spots, such as Oetz or Umhausen, but either way, you hit the multiple peaks and valleys that make this hike so varied.
-Along the 84km there are some impressive peaks, with the highest getting you up to 3008m and of course with such peaks comes with steep and challenging ascents.
+Along the 84km, there are some impressive peaks, with the highest getting you up to 3008m, and of course, with such peaks come with steep and challenging ascents.
 After a long day of hard trekking and maximum effort, you will be greeted by a different mountain hut at each stop, each just as cute and cosy as the next.
-The Stubai valley itself is known for its Alpine rose and lush scenery, so get your camera at the ready!
+The Stubai valley is known for its Alpine rose and lush scenery, so get your camera ready!